V3GS/RenderCraft_UniversalRP/README.md

 This example uses the [RenderGraph API](https://docs.unity3d.com/6000.0/Documentation/Manual/urp/render-graph.html) to write a Scriptable Render Passes in the Universal Render Pipeline (URP).
 Taking advantage of this API, it was used the following features:
 - Filter objects by using the [DrawRendererListCommandBuffer.DrawRendererList](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Rendering.CommandBuffer.DrawRendererList.html) method.
-- Multiple Render Targets (MRT) to store the Depth, Normals, and Color buffer.
+- Multiple Render Targets (MRT) to store the Depth, Normals, Color, and Mask buffer.
 - [Transfer a set of textures between render passes in URP](https://docs.unity3d.com/6000.0/Documentation/Manual/urp/render-graph-pass-textures-between-passes.html) to grab the aforementioned buffers to generate the outline effect.